coopyey/personal-site/content/plants.md

 **Sprouted:** April 22, 2024 \
 **Potted:** April 26, 2024 \
 **Type:** Soil sow in a grow tray on heating pad \
 I found this alongside the 605 seeds.
 I have two cells that I'm attempting to grow so that I have plenty of greens to make salads out of this year. :D This variety has plenty of antioxidants and is a so-called "superfood".
+This has been a WONDERFUL addition to our salads - I plan to grow more next year!

 ## Mugwort
 **Latin Name:** *Artemisia vulgaris* \